v-kravindra/Angular--HelloWorld/README.md

 1. Run `npm install` to install app dependencies

 1. Run `npm start` to start the server and launch the app

+## Running the Application using Angular AOT

+1. Run `npm run build`

+1. Follow the instructions at the bottom of `src/app/index.html` to add the necessary AOT scripts.